ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 powerful paradigm to verify that pieces of your code (units) operate correctly in various scenarios, and that these assumptions are represented in the code.
-An interesting observation is that everyone does at least some "testing" by simply running their code/scrip on an input and checking that the output matches their expectations.
+An interesting observation is that everyone does at least some "testing" by simply running their code/script on an input and checking that the output matches their expectations.
 Unit-testing just takes this workflow one step further: code such tests in a separate file so you can run them all at once later on (e.g., whenever you change your script) to verify that your script still performs correctly.
-In the simplest case, you can just copy your test commands into a separate script that would fail if any command within it fails (therfore effectively testing your target script(s)).
+In the simplest case, you can just copy your test commands into a separate script that would fail if any command within it fails (therefore effectively testing your target script(s)).

 For example, the following script could be used to test basic correct operations